-With the Anthem VIP demo now live, and with early access coming to EA and Origin Access in the coming weeks, it’s time to look at each Javelin in more detail.
+With Anthem's early access now live and the general release scheduled for later this week, it’s time to look at each Javelin in more detail.
 For those unaware, the Javelin is the exosuit you wear when flying, exploring and battling in Anthem, and there are four classes available; Ranger, Storm, Colossus and Interceptor.

-You’ll have to choose which you want pretty quickly, and it’s a decision you’ll have to live with for quite some time, so you’d better make the right one.
+You’ll have to choose which you want pretty quickly, and it’s a decision you’ll have to live with for a decent chunk of the campaign, so you’d better make the right one.
 The issue is that it can be a daunting process, especially if you’re relatively new to the world of Anthem.

-That’s where we come in; we’ve played around six hours of Anthem across all four classes of Javelin, and here’s what you need to know about each.
-For more information on what to expect, take a look at our Anthem preview.
+That’s where we come in; we’ve played a lot of Anthem across all four classes of Javelin, and here’s what you need to know about each.
+For more information on what to expect, take a look at our Anthem review.

 Which Javelin should I choose?